-General Education (Professional Studies Undergraduate Majors)
+General Education (Professional Education Undergraduate Majors)

-The faculty of Vanguard University is committed to a broad education in the liberal arts, an objective requiring study in a variety of academic disciplines that is fulfilled in part by its general education requirements for professional studies undergraduate majors.
+The faculty of Vanguard University is committed to a broad education in the liberal arts, an objective requiring study in a variety of academic disciplines that is fulfilled in part by its general education requirements for professional education undergraduate majors.

 The following majors must complete these requirements for graduation, either at Vanguard University or through articulated transfer coursework.
 Additional requirements for graduation can be found under Academic Policies and Procedures here